This fall’s presidential election takes . . . → Read More: Sunday Talks, 6/3/12

 Your candidate, on the other hand, is as blatantly stupid as they come; a man who is incapable of holding a position on any issue for more than twenty-four hours, or articulating a single thought without insulting the very people he is hoping to persuade.
 And he will no doubt be voted for by the equally stupid, who recognize and support one of their own.
 Continue reading An Open Letter to Republicans (from an Insufferably Snobby Democrat)

 Africa today is not the Africa of my youth.
 When I was six, on the continent, only Ethiopia was free.
-The continent was a spider work of colonies run . . . → Read More: Digging Deeper: Out of Africa, Charles Taylor Sentenced For War Crimes
+The continent was a spider work of colonies run from Europe by the English, French, Portuguese, . . . → Read More: Digging Deeper: Out of Africa, Charles Taylor Sentenced For War Crimes

 With his certain victory today in the Texas primary, Mitt Romney will finally have his party’s nomination more or less sewn up, but is there anyone, even among Republicans, who actually likes Romney?
 Of course not, but it’s fascinating to watch those who, for various reasons, are pretending that they do.